Welfare-Maximizing Pooled Testing: Proofs for Section (Finding Near-Optimal Test Allocations)

 \end{lemma} \begin{proof} First note

 where the last inequality follows since $|t^*|\leq n$.

-Let $j$ be the individual with the smallest probability of being healthy in $t^*$ by breaking ties with respect to individuals that have higher index and let $i$ be the individual with the highest index in $t^*\setminus \{j\}$.
-We denote with $\hat{t}\subseteq[i]$ the set that maximizes \Cref{eq:FPTAS-scaled}.
-Then, we get that
+Let $j$ be the individual with the smallest probability of being healthy in $t^*$ by breaking ties with respect to individuals that have higher index, and let $i$ be the individual with the highest index in $t^*\setminus \{j\}$.
+We denote by $\hat{t}\subseteq[i]$ the set that maximizes \Cref{eq:FPTAS-scaled}.
+We have

-where the first inequality follows from optimality of $\hat{t}$ under the scaled utilities.
-Thus, to ensure an $\epsilon$-approximate solution, we need
+where the first equality follows from optimality of $\hat{t}$ under the scaled utilities.
+The second equality follows from the fact that $t^*$ must necessarily also be optimal for truncated utilities.
+Finally the inequality holds from the fact that we showed $\sum_{i \in t^*} u_i - \kappa \sum_{i \in t^*} \hui \leq \kappa n$.
+Thus, to ensure an $\varepsilon$-approximate solution, we need

 Thus, it suffices to choose